norcams/iaas/docs/team/installation/new_phy_host.rst

 ------------------------------

 All physical hosts are dual connected using the team driver, so a LACP interface is necessary on the switches.
-The LACP interfaces are abbrevated host[port_no].
+The LACP interfaces are named host[number], "number" corresponds to port number on the switch.
+Switches with breakout ports are the exeption as there are four host interfaces pr physical port.
 If not already configured, add hieradata for the switches, deploy code to admin node, and after a puppet run bring the interface(s) up:

 .. code:: bash